pedroagont/webflex-lectures-21mar/m08w22/outline.md

 # access properties with square brackets
 puts user["logged_in"] # false

+# symbols
+# "a string that you can't change"
-# symbols are often used as keys for hashes
+# perfect as keys for hashes
 user = {
   :username => "adal",
   :password => "5678",